ralflorent/namefully/readme.md

 ## Advanced configurable options

-1. Alter the order of appearance a name: by given name or surname
+1. Alter the order of appearance of a name: by given name or surname
 2. Provide a token/separator to indicate how to split up the name parts
 3. Use your own customized parser (do it yourself)